Disney Store

 Disney's Character Warehouse Outlet Store was licensed out to liquidator Asset Management & Sales LLC to sell overstock and discontinued Disney Parks merchandise.
 The Character Warehouses just have a few permanent locations while having temporary stores at times.
 Asset Management & Sales is owned by Janie and Gary Stump.

 History

-The first Disney Store opened in the Glendale Galleria in Glendale, California on March 28, 1987.
+The first Disney Store opened in the Glendale Galleria in Glendale, California, on March 28, 1987.

+The first Disney Store outside California opened in Bridgewater Commons in Bridgewater, New Jersey, on June 18, 1988.

 The first overseas Disney Store opened in November 1990 in London, England.

 Doug Murphy was hired by Disney Store as manager of new business development in September 1991, then promoted to head business development in April 1993.
 The first Japanese location opened in 1992 as did the first Australian store.
 In 1992, Disney Dollars were available at Disney Stores.